OceanOptics/Inlinino/docs/cfg.rst

       + DIF_A23

     .. important:
-      The code flashed on the Arduino should match the option sent here.
+      The code uploaded on the Microcontroller should match the option sent here.

     .. note:
-      if an ADS-1X15 is plugged to the Arduino, Analog ports 4 and 5 of the Arduino cannot be use for analog readings.
+      if an ADS-1X15 is plugged to the Microcontroller, Analog ports 4 and 5 of the Microcontroller cannot be use for analog readings.

 Example of configuration for logging data of an analog fluorometer, the WSCD from WET Labs.
 The instrument output is 12 bit 0-5 Volts, as we are taking measurements in very clear water, signal should never go above 3 Volts.
 In order to match the resolution of the instrument, an ADS-1015 is used with a gain setting of 1x and a frequency of 1 Hz (as the instrument operates at 1 Hz).
 The <user_cfg.json> file look like: ::